 Despite not attracting mainstream attention from major video game magazines and review sites due to their frugal nature, Phoenix gained notoriety among gaming circles due to the abysmal quality of their games, some of which are nominally a game i.e. those produced in collaboration with Dingo Pictures, a German studio infamous for producing ripoffs of Disney cartoons amongst others, and Aqua Pacific, a similar company.

 Not much is known about the company's inception or their demise, but they declared bankruptcy in 2009.
+A memorial fansite dedicated to documenting all known Phoenix Games-published titles can be found here.

 Games published/developed by Phoenix Games: